iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.8.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

-> App didn't work so i deleted it and tried to upload again, it won't load....it must be broken....it used to be a good app<br> :date: __2021-03-12 11:33:16__
+> App didn't work so i deleted it and tried to upload again, it won't load....it must be broken....it used to be a good app.<br> :date: __2021-03-17 01:53:44__

-> I used this app successfully for 6 weeks until the beginning of March on my Samsung Galaxy s9.
-Now it will not work.
-Tells me there is no internet connection which is not true.
-I have uninstalled it and reinstalled it a number of times it work once or twice then fails again.
-It will not accept keying in the code manually either.<br> :date: __2021-03-09 05:29:36__
+> This app worked fine on my Samsung Galaxy s9 for 6 weeks.
+Now it no longer works.
+I have uninstalled it and reinstalled it numerous times.
+It will work once and then I get the red error message saying there is no wi fi connection.
+Not true.
+What do you mean apply the fix 1.8.2?
+No explanation has been given.
+This is becoming so frustrating.
+Please don't say it is an issue with older Androids.
+Th phone is 2 years old.
+There is a problem with the app.<br> :date: __2021-03-16 02:05:16__

 > Far too messy compared to other states<br> :date: __2021-03-09 02:03:13__